-The art, described it: “He bowls and bowls again.”
-Abdul Qadir has a special place in the leg-spin hall of fame for a variety of reasons.
+The art described it: “He bowls and bowls again.”
+Abdul Qadir has a special place in the leg-spin Hall of Fame for a variety of reasons.

-He’s not the least being that he virtually revived a dying art.
+He’s not the least, being that he virtually revived a dying art.
 Abdul Qadir’s other distinctions were blowing away the myth that attacking spin bowling was of no use in one-pagers by forming a lethal combination with Imran Khan.
 Later, he proved wrong the age-old dictum, if not completely, at least partially, that fast bowlers hunt only in pairs.

-He did not get many wickets, but his match-winning six in the Lord’s Test.
-That was only Pakistan’s second victory till then on English soil, being his main haul.
+He did not get many wickets, but his match-winning six in the Lord’s Test That was only Pakistan’s second victory till then on English soil, being his main haul.
 He had received excellent notices in England, and his morale was sky-high.

-After that, Abdul Qadir never looked back, winning many a match for Pakistan in both versions of the lame.
+After that, Abdul Qadir never looked back, winning many matches for Pakistan in both versions of the lame.
 Qadir had a great variety of googlies, a deadly ﬂipper, and a deceptive topspin.
 He was very accurate and daring in ﬂighting the ball.
 He was not afraid to invite the batsman to move down the wicket.
 Likewise, he was not a great spinner of the ball.
 Not only that, but he was thwarted by the Aussies and the Indians, who countered him rather well.

 On the 1988–87 tour of India, Abdul Qadir was virtually reduced to a bystander as the Indian strategy was very effective.
 Because Sunil Gavaskar, Dilip Vengsarkar, Mohammad Azharuddin, and Ravi Shastri sweep him almost every other ball.
 They applied three kinds of sweeps just to ensure that Qadir didn’t get into his wicket-taking ways.
 The ﬁrst of course was the orthodox sweep, the second the ‘paddle’ swipe, and the third hit square of the wicket.

 His bowling performances ensured that Carlton took the most wickets of the season, with Qadir taking more than 40 percent of them.
-He became only the second overseas player to win the award after West Indies John Shepherd won while playing for Foot’s cray in 1976–77.
+He became only the second overseas player to win the award after West Indies John Shepherd won while playing for Foot’s Cry in 1976–77.
 Abdul Qadir played in 104 ODI’s for Pakistan from 1983 to 1993–94, taking 132 wickets at 26.16 runs apiece.
-He also held 21 Catches in ODI’s.
+He also held 21 cats in ODI’s.
 He’s a cricket legend, and he will be remembered due to his excellent cricket career.